 But what happens when friendships are outgrown, one-sided, or even toxic?
 Further, how can you effectively notice the signs of a bad friendship, and understand when and how to end it?

-To get to the heart of the matter, we asked two mental health experts for their advice.
+To get to the heart of the matter, we asked two mental health experts how to end a friendship—and what the reasons to end a friendship are.

 Before we get to the major reasons to end a friendship, understanding what a good, healthy friendship looks like may give you a better perspective.

-“A healthy friendship is borne out of trust and experience,” begins Sanam Hafeez, PsyD, a psychologist based in Forest Hills, New York.
-“Both are not something built over a few months or even a couple of years, unless you’re very young.”
+“A healthy friendship is borne out of trust and experience,” begins Sanam Hafeez, PsyD, a psychologist based in New York.
+“Both are built over a few months or even a couple of years unless you’re very young.”

-Marisa G. Franco, PhD, a psychologist and friendship expert, adds that trust means that a person is reliable and will hold what you say in confidence.
+As you share more experiences together, you build trust with your friends.
+But what exactly is trust?
+Marisa G. Franco, PhD, a psychologist and friendship expert based in Washington, D.C., says that trust means that a person is reliable and will hold what you say in confidence.

 Open, Honest Communication